Guess Who's Coming to Criticize Dinner?: Production

 "Guess Who's Coming to Criticize Dinner" was written by Al Jean and directed by Nancy Kruse as part of the eleventh season of The Simpsons (1999–2000).
 American actor Ed Asner guest starred in the episode as the newspaper editor that hires Homer.
 The character is based on Lou Grant, the character Asner played in the series The Mary Tyler Moore Show and Lou Grant.
 Both shows were created by Simpsons co-producer James L. Brooks.
 The song Homer sings upon being given the food critic job is set to the tune of "I Feel Pretty" from the musical West Side Story.
 The restaurant Planet Springfield is a parody of Planet Hollywood, containing items such as the film script for The Cable Guy (1996), Herbie from The Love Bug (1968), a model of the RMS Titanic from Titanic (1997), an alien similar to those from Mars Attacks!
 (1996), models of a TIE fighter, an X-wing fighter and C-3PO from the Star Wars saga, as well as "the coffee mug" from the film Heartbeeps (1981) and "the cane" from Citizen Kane (1941), which is not a real prop.

+The episode's title is a play on the movie "Guess Who's Coming to Dinner".
+The episode was originally going to be called "The Great Chefs Of Springfield Are Killing Homer", a play on "Who Is Killing the Great Chiefs of Europe?", however it was pointed out that this spoiled the episode's plot for the viewer.
+The episode contains a scene where Homer swears at an ambulance, his swears being intentionally bleeped out.
+Dan Castellaneta's reading of the lines apparently contained "fuck you" and "goddamn".
+A common note that was often received from Fox Network was that a character who has done something wrong has to "receive their comeuppance", so the episode was written specifically to subvert this, with Homer "addressing the camera" to acknowledge his lack of comeuppance.